-- Price: Price is a substantial decision driver, although you don’t want to make your decision based solely on price point.
+Price is a substantial decision driver, although you don’t want to make your decision based solely on price point.
 AI data collection involves many expenses, from paying the vendor, data preparation, optimizing expenses, operational costs, and more.
 Therefore, you have to factor in all expenditures that could occur during the project’s lifecycle.

-- Quality of Data: Quality data trumps cost competitiveness when it comes to selecting a data vendor.
+Quality data trumps cost competitiveness when it comes to selecting a data vendor.
 Data that is too high in quality doesn’t exist.
 Superior and accessible data will improve your machine learning models.
 Choose a platform that makes data transformation and acquisition integrate seamlessly into your workflow.

-- Data Diversity: The training data you choose should be a balanced representation of all use cases and needs.
+The training data you choose should be a balanced representation of all use cases and needs.
 In a large dataset, it is impossible to prevent biases completely.
 However, to achieve the best results, you have to limit data bias in your models.
 Data diversity holds the key to achieving accurate predictions and performance from the model.
 For example, an AI model trained using 100 transactions will pale in comparison to a model based on 10,000 transactions.

-- Legal Compliance: Experienced third-party vendors are best suited to deal with compliance and security hassles.
+Experienced third-party vendors are best suited to deal with compliance and security hassles.
 These tasks are tiresome and time-consuming.
 In addition, the legalities require the utmost attention and the experience of a trained expert.
 Therefore, the first step in choosing a data vendor is making sure they are procuring data from legally authorized sources with the appropriate permissions.

-- Specific Use Case: The use case and the project’s outcome will dictate the type of data sets you will require.
+The use case and the project’s outcome will dictate the type of data sets you will require.
 For example, if the model you are trying to build is incredibly complex, it will oblige extensive and diverse datasets.

-- De-Identified Data: Data de-identification helps you stay away from legal troubles, particularly if you are seeking healthcare-related datasets.
+Data de-identification helps you stay away from legal troubles, particularly if you are seeking healthcare-related datasets.
 You should make sure that the datasets you are training your AI models on are entirely de-identified.
 In addition, your vendor should procure scrubbed data from multiple sources so that even if you combine two datasets, the possibilities of linking them to an individual are limited.

-- Adaptable and Scalable: At this stage of the selection process, make sure to focus on datasets that can cater to your future needs.
+At this stage of the selection process, make sure to focus on datasets that can cater to your future needs.
 The datasets should allow for upgrades in the system and improvements to the process.
 In addition, you should anticipate future needs in terms of volume and capabilities.
 Finally, ask yourself the following questions before making your final decision: